 Athletics (all) – July

 The DP Players is aimed at musicians who are from beginning to intermediate level and are interested in playing in a group.
 There will be opportunities to perform in various concerts that the music department organises.
-If you are interested, the group will be rehearsing on Thursdays after school in EA3, 3:30-4:30pm.
-See Mr Cook for more details.
+If you are interested, see Mr Cook for more details.

 The Deer Park Singers is aimed at anyone in Years 9, 10 and 11 who likes to sing, the group tackle more challenging music in many different styles.
 There will be opportunities to perform in various concerts that the Music department organises.
-The group meet on Thursdays in EA2, 3.30-4.30pm.
-See Mr Cook or Miss Faux for more details.
+See Miss Faux for more details.

 We run extra training over the year to enable pupils to participate in the School Games programme, which is made up of four levels of activity: competition in schools, between schools, and at a county/area level.
 These extra sports complement our already diverse and extensive extra-curricular weekly PE programme across the year and include: